nwstephens/rapids-tensorflow-pytorch/README.md

 # Install RAPIDS, TensorFlow, and PyTorch side-by-side

-This installation was tested on T4 and an A10 running Ubuntu 2020.04 LTS.
+This installation was tested on a T4 and an A10 running Ubuntu 2020.04 LTS.
 We used Mamba for the install as it's significantly faster than Conda.
 We only installed the RAPIDS components we needed, in this case `cuDF`, `cuML`, and `cuGraph`.
 The RAPIDS install also installed `TensorFlow`.
 Then `PyTorch` was installed into the RAPIDS environment.
 Expect the entire install process to take under 30 minutes.

-### Install
+## Install

 1. [Install CUDA toolkit 11.7](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=deb_local)